Enbridge's economic impact on Mississippi

-- Our growth capital spending in Mississippi, on such items as pipe steel, equipment purchases and replacement, system integrity-related investments, and capital leases, totaled more than $5.6 million;
+- Enbridge's capital expenditures in Mississippi, on such items as pipe steel, equipment purchases and replacement, system integrity-related investments, and capital leases, exceeded $49 million;

-- Across the United States, our growth capital spending totaled more than $3.39 billion, while our operating and administrative expenditures (on such items as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages) exceeded $6.1 billion.
+- Across the United States, our capital spending exceeded $4.27 billion, while our operating and administrative expenditures exceeded $6.1 billion.

 Enbridge’s people live and work in communities like yours as colleagues, neighbors and friends.
 In 2017: